TAU-FASTLab/vr-rm-mt/README.md

 ### Scripting
 Please note that this section is only relevant __if you wish to run the application in sandbox mode.__

-The scripting environment can be entered after uploading a workpiece assembly by clicking the "Write sandbos instructions" button in the top of the control panel.
+The scripting environment can be entered after uploading a workpiece assembly by clicking the "Write sandbox instructions" button in the top of the control panel.
 This scripting area will have a text area, in which the user can write the script as well as a __piece map,__ displaying an image of each piece with its automatically generated name.

 Scripts are split into __actions,__ which are separated by lines with a single "@" character.
 An action represents a sequence of instructions for the robot to follow when the VR user presses the "next action" button on their controller.